-TCES are committed to providing safe, nurturing and inspiring environments which enable our pupils to thrive and achieve best outcomes; and our vision is to be recognised as experts in delivering therapeutic education, health and care solutions for children and young people with complex and additional needs.
-We recognise that service development is central to attaining this aim and we welcome all comments, suggestions and complaints from stakeholders, as they can help us to improve our schools and services.
+Create in the Community (CiC) EOTAS Service are committed to providing safe, nurturing and inspiring environments which enable our students to thrive and achieve best outcomes; and our vision is to be recognised as experts in delivering community-based therapeutic education, health and care solutions for children and young people with complex and additional needs.
+We recognise that service development is central to attaining this aim and we welcome all complaints, concerns and compliments from stakeholders, as they can help us to improve our service.

-TCES' stance on complaints is so vital to our ethos of openness, transparency, and the importance of the voice of the pupil, parent/carers, stakeholders, and staff that we have employed a dedicated company complaint lead, to ensure that the process empowers people to use their voice when things go wrong.
+Our stance on complaints is so vital to our ethos of openness, transparency, and the importance of the voice of the student, parent/carers, stakeholders, and staff that we have employed a dedicated Company Complaints Lead, to ensure that the process empowers people to use their voice when things go wrong.
+CiC will ensure that complainants never face reprisals from our organisation or anyone acting on behalf of our service or TCES.
+On the contrary, we will acknowledge a complaint as a clear communication that we have not delivered at our best and will demonstrate to you a new relationship built on your voice being heard.

-The Independent School Standards and the Department for Education do not distinguish between 'concerns' and 'complaints'.
-Any matter about which a parent/carer, pupil, stakeholder or other persons is unhappy and seeks action by TCES is a complaint and is in the scope of this Policy.
+We, at CiC and the Local Authorities who commission and regulate us through EOTAS do not distinguish between 'concerns' and 'complaints'.
+Any matter about which a parent/carer, student, stakeholder or other persons is unhappy and seeks action by CiC is a complaint and is in the scope of this Policy.